pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### [Bookly](https://wordpress.org/plugins/bookly-responsive-appointment-booking-tool/)
 **Issue**: Sessions are implemented in a way that will not allow it to function with the WP Native Sessions plugin, either installed as a regular plugin or an mu-plugin.
+[Follow this issue on the WordPress support forum](https://wordpress.org/support/topic/incompatibility-with-wp-native-sessions/).

 <hr>